airpi017/ipfs-easy-update-bash/README.md

 Script uses `sed` to update `~/.profile` to use the new level for you

-New level is applied on your next reboot.
+New level is applied on your next reboot or logout / login as `user`.

 ## Overview of the steps used in script
  0. Detect UID and then sudo with original `user` account if UID > 0